whyweexist/Casher/README.md

-# Whisper Cash
+# Casher

-Whisper Cash is a natural language-based smart wallet built on the Vara Blockchain.
+Casher is a natural language-based smart wallet built on the Vara Blockchain.
 It leverages OpenAI APIs, Vercel's AI SDK, and `@polkadot/extension-dapp` to provide users with a seamless experience when interacting with the Vara blockchain.

 ## Features